mariodavid/mariodavid.github.io/_drafts/views-the-uncharted-mystery.md

 After the waiter asks you if you want to have something to drink and a starter (which you gladly accept), you finally decide that you will take the pasta first and if you are still hungry you are going to order another piece of pasta and the fish you have seen in the first page of the menu.

 The waiter brings the drink, five minutes later the starter and another ten minutes later the pasta.
 You know that you are going to be hungry afterwards with this, so you add another pasta and the fish.
-Additionally you order two sandwiches (although you only really like the bread, not so much the content) and for dessert you'll take the ice cream with chocolate, raspberry and vanilla.
+Additionally you order two sandwiches (although you only really like the bread, not so much the topping) and for dessert you'll take the ice cream with chocolate, raspberry and vanilla.
 You know that you will only eat the raspberry one, but as it could not be ordered on its own, that's the way it is.

 The waiter takes a couple of additional round trips to bring you all this stuff.
 You eat a bit of everything, but it turns out your eyes were bigger than your belly.
 So you see not eaten food all over the place.
 You had eaten so much, you aren't really able to move, when the waiter brings you the bill.
 This is when you realize that letting the belly decide what to order is not the best idea.
+Additionally the waiter has already burning feed.

 ### arrange your meal on your own - *eager fetching*